About NET

 Nancy Sarachaga

 I have had a vision for special education consulting and advocacy for over 20 years.
-Now that I am a retired special education educator with 30 years of experience, I have made that vision a reality.
-As an educator, I was driven by my passion to see that the unique needs of my students were met.
-I also recognized the need for parents to be heard.
+With 30 years of experience in the educational system, I am passionate about bringing that vision to life.
+As a lifelong educator, I am driven by a passion to see that the unique needs of students are met.
+I also recognize the need for parents to be heard.
 I am no stranger to expressing my concerns and discussing problem-solving strategies with classroom teachers, administrators, directors, and parents.

-I have a Bachelor of Science in Education of the Deaf and Hard of Hearing (DHH) from Barton College and a North Carolina certification in teaching students with Learning Disabilities.
-Throughout my 30 years in special education, I have held various roles, including middle school inclusion teacher, DHH teacher across all academic settings, itinerant teacher, Exceptional Children's Case Manager, and Exceptional Children's Facilitator.
-My students, from pre-school to age 21, had a wide range of cognitive and academic abilities, the full range of hearing loss, and multiple special education eligibilities.
-I have experience with all 14 categories of disabilities recognized by the state of NC.
+I hold a North Carolina licensure in teaching the Deaf and Hard of Hearing (DHH) and in teaching students with Specific Learning Disabilities.
+Throughout my 30 years in special education, I have held various roles, including middle school LD inclusion teacher, DHH teacher across all academic settings, DHH itinerant teacher, Exceptional Children's Case Manager, and Exceptional Children's Facilitator.
+My students, from pre-school through age 21, had a wide range of cognitive and academic disabilities, the full range of hearing loss, and multiple special education eligibilities.

 When my son, Nicholas Ethan Thornton, acquired a rare blood disorder in 2013, I gained a new perspective on the need for advocacy in a complex, unfamiliar world of jargon and procedures.
 That experience heightened my desire to educate and support families in the world I know.